 Communicating with your partner isn’t always easy.
 Even partners who consider themselves close can find that the daily to-do’s, miscommunications, and just plain exhaustion can get in the way of healthy communication.
-These everyday factors can really muddy the waters when you want to talk with your partner about sex.
+But when it comes to learning how to talk about sex with your partner, these everyday factors can really muddy the waters.

 So how do you start the conversation with your partner?
 Scroll on for our chat with Fagan and her tips on how to make your sexual conversations helpful, productive, and actually easy.
 Let’s jump in!

 While sex is everywhere, it’s hard to find meaningful, fact-based, relatable information out there.
 In the West, we’re taught that sex is merely physical and performance-based.
 But it’s so much more than that.
 Holistic sexuality involves our entire being: mind, body, heart, and soul.
 It is influenced by biological, psychological, social, religious, spiritual, and cultural factors.
 Holistic sexuality acknowledges all these factors, not merely just the physical act of sex.

 Education empowers people to make healthy choices that align with their values and also enable them to have truly liberating, pleasurable, nourishing sex.

 What are the benefits of talking openly about sex?

 Quite simply, better sex.
 What do I mean by better sex?
 Sex that is pleasurable, satisfying, nourishing, and memorable.
 Think about the best sex you’ve ever had or maybe imagine the sexual experience you’d like to have.
 How can you get there?
 Most likely through some conversations with a partner/s.
 Some common advice that is often given in regards to communicating within a relationship is the phrase “your partner is not a mind reader.”
 The same applies to sex!
 The other person won’t know without you directly telling them what you like, reeealllly like, or feel “mehh” about.